Let us give your worn and torn furniture a new finish

 The restoration service they provide means you can give your furniture a whole new lease of life that will make it look as good as new for a fraction of the price of buying a whole new range of furniture.

 Whether you need your worn and torn furniture to be cleaned and repaired to preserve its original look and functionality, or a change in finish to give it a fresh look and style, their team will work with your requirements to ensure your vision becomes a reality.
-So if there’s a table that needs resurfacing, a set of drawers seeking a shabby chic look or a cupboard you’d like to match your freshly painted walls with, call the Good Shelf Company on (01491) 628596 or email thegoodshelfcompany@gmail.com
+So if there’s a table that needs resurfacing, a set of drawers seeking a shabby chic look or a cupboard you’d like to match your freshly painted walls with, call the firm on (01491) 628596 or email thegoodshelfcompany@

 About the Good Shelf Company